 Listing 19-25: Calling fly on an instance of Human

-Running this will print out *waving arms furiously*, which shows that Rust called the fly method implemented on Human directly.
+Running this code will print *waving arms furiously*, which shows that Rust called the fly method implemented on Human directly.

-In order to call the fly methods from either the Pilot trait or the Wizard trait, we need to use more explicit syntax in order to specify which fly method we mean.
-This syntax is demonstrated in Listing 19-26:
+To call the fly methods from either the Pilot trait or the Wizard trait, we need to use more explicit syntax to specify which fly method we mean.
+Listing 19-26 demonstrates this syntax:

-Filename: src/main.rs
+src/main.rs

 fn main() {